aallgeier/ideal-polyhedra/README.md

 ## Summary
 Provided a method to construct a convex ideal polyhedron (cube & octahedron) in hyperbolic 3-space given a set of internal dihedral angles. <br>

-Details can be found in SIP_AAllgeier (submitted for library archive).pdf.
+Details can be found in documents/SIP_AAllgeier (submitted for library archive).pdf.

 ## Generated images
 ### Ideal octahedron